zio/zio/docs/datatypes/core/zio.md

     data => ZIO.succeed(data))
 ```

-Nearly all error handling methods are defined in terms of `foldM`, because it is both powerful and fast.
+Nearly all error handling methods are defined in terms of `foldZIO`, because it is both powerful and fast.

-In the following example, `foldM` is used to handle both failure and success of the `readUrls` method:
+In the following example, `foldZIO` is used to handle both failure and success of the `readUrls` method:

 ```scala mdoc:invisible
 sealed trait Content